posibiliti/astro-netrunner/_posts/2026-02-18-initial_testing.md

 ### [Nova](https://netrunnerdb.com/en/card/33093)/[Ampère](https://netrunnerdb.com/en/card/33128)

-As a definiton of format identity, these bans are a planted flag that says that this format is not solely about random chaos or making simple best-of-the-best goodstuff lists.
+These bans are a planted flag that says that this format is not solely about random chaos or making simple best-of-the-best goodstuff lists.
 Maintaining factional identity, being able to make educated reads on what opponents are playing, and making shrewd influence decisions are important aspects of the kind of gameplay we want to encourage.

 ### [Mti Mwekundu: Life Improved](https://netrunnerdb.com/en/card/21114)